 Library service in Danville began in 1893 with a small subscription library of just 300 books.
 In 1920, in order to purchase property at the corner of 3rd Street and Broadway, the Danville Library Board of Trustees was formed.
 Today, the current 12-member Board oversees the day-to-day operations of the Library.

 Jessica R. Johnson, Vice President

 The Boyle County Library District

-Under the authority granted by state government in KRS 173, the citizens of Boyle County undertook a petition drive in 1971 to establish a library district with local taxing authority as a means of expanding library services for all Boyle Countians.
+Under the authority granted by the state legislature in KRS 173, the citizens of Boyle County undertook a petition drive in 1971 to establish a library district with local taxing authority as a means of expanding library services for all Boyle Countians.
 A 5-member Board of Trustees oversees the taxing authority of the Library District and approves the transfer of appropriations for Library operations.

 Sam Pollom, Treasurer